 - The snapshots: There are rather a lot of 35mm films still waiting in canisters.
 The frames contained within may, or may not, be worth their salt.
 They are nothing but impulsive shots on cheap film with a cheap pocket camera, but there are some difficult times rolled up in those past films, too.
 I am ready to see them now (or as soon as I am in a position to have them all processed), but it may take some time.
 The snapshot remains a part of things, but in a different way, it is a kindlier practice at the moment

-- The landscape and coast: I almost always have a camera with me on daily walks.
+- The landscape: I almost always have a camera with me on daily walks.
 Recently I was engaged with basic lines and forms in ice.
 Every day brings something different; this practice is like the travel between ‘junctions’.

 - Boxes – an idea still in my mind so it seems I have to complete this work.
 It isn’t going to go away.
 I know I must do some tests.
 This week, I was hoping, until another idea bounced in yesterday …